dong-w/dong-w.github.io/_pages/research.md

 * Automated Software Engineering (2022-)
 * IEICE Transactions on Information and Systems (2022-)
 * Science of Computer Programming (2022-)
+* Journal of Software: Evolution and Process (2023-)

 ### 3. Organizing Committee:
 ------